 Housing Finance Bank is the leading mortgage lender in Uganda, accounting for about 60 percent of mortgages.
 It also provides other services such as loans, savings, checking, debit cards, and investments.
 It was founded in 1967 as a housing finance company, then became a licensed commercial bank in 2008.
 Its headquarters is in Kampala.

 Total assets: UGX 680.2 billion (2016)

 Bank of Africa – Uganda Ltd (BOA-Uganda) is a financial services provider that was founded in 1984 as Sembule Investment Bank.
-It is a member of Bank of Africa Group that has a presence in 10 countries in Africa and in France.
-It provides a range of banking products and services such as loans, savings, checking, debit and credit cards, investments and mortgages to small retail businesses, medium-sized local enterprises and multinational companies.
+It is a member of the Bank of Africa Group that has a presence in 10 countries in Africa and that also operates in France.
+It provides a range of banking products and services such as loans, savings, checking, debit and credit cards, investments, and mortgages to small retail businesses, medium-sized local enterprises, and multinational companies.
 Its headquarters is in Kampala.